The Great Barrier Reef of Australia passed away in 2016 after a long illness. It was 25 million years old.

 By the turn of the millennium, mass bleachings were common.
 The winter of 1997–98 brought the next big one, followed by an even more severe one in 2001–02, and another whopper in 2005–06.
 By then, it was apparent that warming water was not the only threat brought by climate change.
 As the oceans absorbed more carbon from the atmosphere, they became more acidic, and that acid was beginning to dissolve the living reef itself.

 Australia made no attempt to save the reef, in fact did everything they could to keep the world from knowing about it because it would hurt tourism.
-Of course there was little they could do except join the movement against climate change but they could not even bring themselves to do that.
+Of course there was little they could do except join the movement against climate change but

 The Great Barrier Reef was predeceased by the South Pacific’s Coral Triangle, the Florida Reef off the Florida Keys, and most other coral reefs on earth.
 It is survived by the remnants of the Belize Barrier Reef and some deepwater corals.